 During a period, the uterus contracts to squeeze the lining away from the uterine wall and allow it to exit the body through the vagina.
-These uterine contractions cause painful cramps.
+These contractions can cause pain or discomfort.
+Many people refer to them as cramps.

-Most women experience cramps in the lower abdomen, although the pain can also radiate to the lower back, groin, or upper thighs.
-Menstrual cramps tend to be the worst at the beginning of a period and become less uncomfortable as the days go on.
+During menstruation, most people experience cramps in the lower abdomen, although the pain can also radiate to the lower back, groin, or upper thighs.
+Menstrual cramps tend to be worst at the beginning of a period and become less uncomfortable as the days go on.

 Many home remedies can help relieve menstrual cramps, including the following: